Skip to content

 Note: If you don't have access, fork the repository and clone your fork instead.

-The repository includes a Docker Compose setup for a local development environment, including the Buggregator server, PostgreSQL, and service with examples.
+The repository includes a Docker Compose setup for a local development environment, including the Buggregator server and example services.

 bash